 However, they may cost way more than what you’re prepared to shell out for legal agreements.
 If you’re just starting out, it simply won't make any financial sense to hire your own online legal policy lawyer.

 You should only do so if you have unique or complex requirements or terms that need to be clearly hashed out in your documents or if your business is in the high-digit revenues with money spent on lawyers not being a problem.

-So why wait, create your policy today and put the stress of potential legal liability away and focus on what really matters — your website.
+So why wait, create your policies today and put the stress of potential legal liability away, and focus on what really matters — your website.